How to Get Into Cambridge Medicine

 Work Experience:

-Although not officially required for an application to Medicine at Cambridge, accumulating work experience is incredibly beneficial to not only your application but your own personal development.
+Although not officially required for an application to Medicine at Cambridge, accumulating work experience is expected of all medicine applicants and is incredibly beneficial to not only your application but also your own personal development.
 By taking part in a wide range of placements, you will have lots to discuss in your Personal Statement and Interview.

 This work experience needs to be relevant to the subject but isn’t limited to just clinical placements at hospitals or GP surgeries.
 As these placements are very competitive and can be difficult to get, you will also be able to take part in voluntary work for other areas of the industry, including care work and charity work.